 The Wooden Chair is out of the ordinary because of its large collection of eclectic antique chairs.
 Be sure to scope out your favorite before you take a seat.
 Beyond the variety of chairs, the restaurant’s famous breakfasts make it a local favorite.
 Choices like the huevos rancheros omelet, corned beef omelet, Greek omelet, banana walnut pancakes and Belgian waffles make this Stevens Point place a must-see and must-eat.
 It’s the perfect place to catch up with some of your favorite people.

 Norske Nook – Osseo

 At the Norske Nook, traditional Norwegian staples mix with modern American favorites to create unforgettable breakfasts meant to be shared with the people who matter most.
 Our favorite is the Lefse Wrap, a Norwegian potato pancake filled with classic breakfast fillings and drizzled in hollandaise sauce.
-Don’t forget to try a slice of pie — their pies are incredible.
+Don’t forget to try a slice of pie in tasty flavors such as apple lingonberry and cherry crunch.
 Whether you share Norwegian heritage or not, this is a place worth experiencing.